dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/proxy-load-balancer.md

 ## Apache configuration

-`X-Forwarded-For` is added automatically (see [Apache Module mod_proxy: Reverse Proxy Request Headers](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#x-headers)).
+`X-Forwarded-For` is added automatically, for more information, see [Apache Module mod_proxy: Reverse Proxy Request Headers](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#x-headers).
 For information on how to forward the `X-Forwarded-Proto` header, see <xref:host-and-deploy/linux-apache#configure-apache>.

 ## Forwarded Headers Middleware options

-<xref:Microsoft.AspNetCore.Builder.ForwardedHeadersOptions> control the behavior of the Forwarded Headers Middleware.
+<xref:Microsoft.AspNetCore.Builder.ForwardedHeadersOptions> control the behavior of the [Forwarded Headers Middleware](https://github.com/dotnet/aspnetcore/blob/main/src/Middleware/HttpOverrides/src/ForwardedHeadersMiddleware.cs).
 The following example changes the default values:

-* Limit the number of entries in the forwarded headers to `2`.
+* Limits the number of entries in the forwarded headers to `2`.
-* Add a known proxy address of `127.0.10.1`.
+* Adds a known proxy address of `127.0.10.1`.
-* Change the forwarded header name from the default `X-Forwarded-For` to `X-Forwarded-For-My-Custom-Header-Name`.
+* Changes the forwarded header name from the default `X-Forwarded-For` to `X-Forwarded-For-My-Custom-Header-Name`.

 [!code-csharp[](~/host-and-deploy/proxy-load-balancer/6.1samples/WebPS/Program.cs?name=snippet_fmho&highlight=6-11)]